Samah-00/SaveTheKing/README.txt

    of it, recieves data from the character's move functions and updates the board in accordance.
  ● levelData.cpp: for each level, a levelData object is created to initialize, update and draw the data of the level under the board on the window.
- ● MovungObject.cpp: decides the direction of the moving objects according to the keyboard's keys, it also returns a direction or a position of a movung object.
+ ● MovingObject.cpp: decides the direction of the moving objects according to the keyboard's keys, it also returns a direction or a position of a movung object.
  ● Enemy.cpp: creates an enemy object, moves it and updates its direction.
  ● King.cpp: creats a king, handles his moves and changes his image according to his movement direction.